 The ALEKS assessment consists of 20 to 35 questions and takes approximately one to two hours to complete.
 A built-in calculator is provided when appropriate.
-There is no fee for taking the assessment the first time.
-In addition to assisting students and their advisors in selecting appropriate math course(s), ALEKS provides review modules to assist students in addressing areas of deficiency as determined by the ALEKS assessment.
+There is no additional fee for taking the assessment, for the online review modules, or up to four re-takes.
+In addition to assisting students and their advisors in selecting appropriate math and physics course(s), ALEKS provides review modules to assist students in addressing areas of deficiency as determined by the ALEKS assessment.
 This remediation program provides an opportunity for students to be better prepared to succeed in their college math courses.

 If you are beginning as a UNI student in spring semester 2015 or fall semester 2015, please wait to take the ALEKS exam until you've received information along with your orientation invitation brochure.
 Students admitted for spring semester 2015 will receive this information in mid-October, and students admitted for fall semester 2015 will receive this information beginning in early March.
 At that time you will access ALEKS through your MyUNIverse account.
 Use your CatID login and password to access MyUNIverse.
 You'll find your CatID in your admissions letter.
 MyUNIverse is accessible online at: http://myuniverse.uni.edu/